Skip to content

 TL;DR

-I worked weekly with support, product, marketing, and engineering so prioritization stayed honest about customer sentiment, then took the contact intelligence and data quality surface directly.
-The bar was measurable behavior change.
+I worked weekly with support, product, marketing, and engineering so prioritization stayed honest about customer sentiment, then took the contact intelligence and data-quality surface directly.

-Close known pain before reframing.
-I shipped fixes to three long-standing customer issues in the first month instead of opening with a vision exercise.
-The credibility that bought is what earned license for the broader redesign.
+• Shipped fixes to three long-standing customer issues in the first month before opening a broader redesign conversation.
+The credibility bought license for the harder work.

-Treat multi-merge as a product model decision, not a feature.
-Customers knew they had duplicates and had no usable path at scale.
-I introduced multi-merge and a master contact model, which meant rethinking the contact entity, not adding a button.
-That decision is what produced the 34% lift in duplicates merged.
+• Introduced multi-merge and a master contact model, which meant rethinking the contact entity, not just adding a button.
+That model decision is what produced the 34% lift.

 Multi-merge as a product model